lo-ise/antarctic-seaice-extent/README.md

 ```

 These final few lines extract all the records in the `Shape_Area` field of the attribute table, which is already calculated in the previous step by default.
-It them sums these values which give is `total_area`.
+It them sums these values which give us `total_area`.

 ## Extracting sea ice extent from multiple grids

 As mentioned above, sea ice concentration data from this dataset goes back to 1979.

 Using the monthly data, we are going to calculate how sea ice extent changes over the course of 2014.
-We therefore need to calcualte extent for 12 grids.
+We therefore need to calculate extent for 12 grids.

 It's quite tedious to copy and paste the above commands in for all 12 months, so we are now going to see how we can automate this processing using some Python scripting.

-The script simply will implement the above commands on each piece of data in turn by running a loop to iterate through each raster in turn.
+The script will implement the above commands on each piece of data in turn by running a loop to iterate through each raster in turn.

 ### Create the script